 the Cancellation Charge does not apply for reductions in Developer Capacity on or after the Charging Date or termination on or after the Charging Date.

-For information, for Users other than Users in the categories to which this Section 15 applies, the liability for and security requirements in respect of Final Sums, which are due on termination of a Construction Agreement are as set out in the Construction Agreement (and in the proforma attached at CUSC Schedule 2, Exhibit 3).

 For the avoidance of doubt, in addition to the Cancellation Charge, Termination Amounts also apply in respect of Transmission Connection Assets.